 A discreet way to make the invisible visible

 Above all, it is used anywhere where people meet.
-Find out where it is known near you using our Sunflower location map
+Find out where it is known near you using our Sunflower map

 How did it all start?

 By 2016, the Accessibility team at Gatwick Airport were already assisting over 500,000 passengers a year but recognized that some passengers had a non-visible disability.
 How could they assist them too?